- Captain Albert's Website and Blog -

 a.
 Holland America was quickly expanding by buying a series of 10 cargo ships (The A class Victories) and was thus short of experienced & licensed captains,

 b.
 The Holland America pension fund had only been established in 1933 and, especially for those who had been stuck in The Netherlands during the war, there was not much money to pay out.
-So the company gave those retired captains who that this problem some work until the personnel gaps could be filled.
+So the company gave those retired captains who had this problem some work until the personnel gaps could be filled.

 The ss Andyk (II). was a Victory Class cargo ship and US Government surplus.
 Holland America bought 10 of them and gave them all names starting with an A. (a)